Your love letter from Portugal

 For me, Porto is the ultimate weekend city.
 In two days you see and taste it all – from the stunning tile-covered churches to port wine tasting to the city’s famous hearty sandwich.
 The architecture is different, the tiles are different, the city is cooler, but the people are a little warmer.

 If you have time – and I suggest you make time – hire a car and drive out to the Douro Valley.
 About two hours east of Porto you’ll hit vineyards that defy gravity, sitting on steep hand-carved terraces that melt into the river.
-This is where port wine is grown before being shipped down the river to mature in the humid seaside climate.
+This is where port wine is grown before being transported down the river to mature in the humid seaside climate.

 Study a population map of Portugal, and you’ll see that the small cities in the north actually make up a huge portion of the country.
-Skipping over the wild north would mean missing a bit part of the Portuguese identity.
+Skipping over the wild north would mean missing a big part of the Portuguese identity.

 Plus, the wilderness of Portugal’s only national park, Peneda-Gerês National Park, is up here right on the northern border with Spain.